gnolang/gnochess/tutorial/01_getting_started/README.md

 - Add a new exported function `Add`, which increments this integer.
 - Write the value of this value when you call `Render`, importing `strconv` and using `strconv.Itoa` to convert it to a string.\
-  _Note: Gno doesn't currently support reflection, and as such package `fmt`._
+  _Note: Gno doesn't currently support reflection, and as such package `fmt`.
+But you can use them into the testing environment because Gno have temporary support for some extra packages like `fmt`, implemented with a "bridge" between go and gno._

 <details>
 <summary>Sample solution</summary>